beda-software/drf-writable-nested/README.md

 'key2'
 ```

-N b that the same value will be used for all nested instances.
+Note: The same value will be used for all nested instances like default value but with higher priority.

 Authors
 =======
 2014-2017, beda.software